Cocaine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Clients will work with a wide range of addiction treatment professionals during rehab, including licensed counselors and therapists, recovery specialists, medical doctors, and their peers in recovery.
 In working with these various individuals, clients also have opportunities to establish a recovery support network whom they can rely on to help them through the challenges of early recovery.

 Depending on the rehab center, the cost for long-term inpatient drug rehab will vary.
-Most addiction treatment centers will accept some form of insurance to help pay for treatment.
+Most cocaine treatment centers will accept some form of insurance to help pay for treatment.
 Other common payment options include third-party healthcare loans or reduced out-of-pocket payments.
-Some employers also offer Employee Assistance Programs (EAP) to help cover the cost of addiction treatment services, such as inpatient or outpatient drug rehab.
+Some employers also offer Employee Assistance Programs (EAP) to help cover the cost of addiction treatment services, such as inpatient or outpatient cocaine rehab.

 These programs require that a person remains sober while living in a gender-specific, group home, and residents are often required to adhere to community policies, program requirements, and regular drug and alcohol testing.